DHTMLX/docs-kanban/docs/api/methods/js_kanban_setlocale_method.md

 ### Description

-@short: applies new locale to the Kanban widget
+@short: Applies new locale to the Kanban widget

 ### Usage